DDDCR/DIANN_on_Puhti/README.md

 | `--cut` | `K*,R*` | Defines the enzyme cleavage rule.
 The example is for Trypsin, which cuts after Lysine (K) and Arginine (R). |
 -----

-**If confused, ask help from AI(ChatGPT, Gemini), but remember double check the parameter is really exist on DIAN-NN Github page**
+**If confused and want to add more customized parameters, AI(ChatGPT, Gemini) is very helpful, but remember double check the parameter is really exist on DIAN-NN Github page**

-## What Happens Next?

-After you run the command, the script will print the Job IDs for each of the four steps.
-The entire workflow will now run automatically.

-  * **To monitor your jobs:** Use the `squeue -u your_username` command.
-  * **To check your results:** Once the final job is complete, your final report files will be located in your project's `output/report/` directory.
-  * **To check for errors:** All log files from the run are saved in `output/logs/`.